Arlington, TX Child Custody Lawyer

 - Acts such a domestic violence or physical or emotional abuse that might indicate one parent is not fit to raise the child

 The Texas courts have expressed a preference for joint managing conservatorships when possible.
 The court will decide if a joint managing conservatorship is appropriate based on the demonstrated ability of the parents to work together for the best interests of the child, whether each parent can encourage a positive relationship between the child and the other parent, the respective parents’ role and level of involvement in raising the child thus far, and the child’s own wishes, if they are older than 12.

 At The Queenan Law Firm, P.C., our attorneys know how to fight for you to be given a joint or sole managing conservatorship so that you have a say in major life decision’s involving your child.
 We know what judges are looking to hear and can prep you so that your background and current home life are presented to the court in the best possible light.

-Primary Physical Custody and Child Support in Arlington, TX
+Primary Physical Custody in Arlington, TX

 Typically, even in the case of a joint managing conservatorship, one parent will be granted primary physical custody of the child, meaning that parent’s home will serve as the primary physical home for the child.
 This is decided by which parent has been the primary caretaker for the child up to this point, each parent’s financial situation and the stability of home life, and the child’s wishes, if the child is older than 12.